msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 To be clear, I am not a defender of banks here, they should be regulated in order to ensure a competitive marketplace and so consumers understand what they are agreeing to when opening a credit card account.
 Credit cards are enormously profitable for banks due to a combination of merchant fees (interchange), interest, and fees.

 With that said though, there is reason to believe that high interest rates are compensating for long-tail risk of default.
-In other words, a given credit card account has a high risk of default and loss because it is an open ended loan with no collateral to secure it and, also, limits on how it can be priced.
+In other words, a given credit card account has a high risk of default and loss because it is an open ended loan with no collateral to secure it and, also, has limits on how it can be priced.
 Issuers compensate for the higher lifetime risk of default and loss with higher interest rates (Drechsler et al., 2025\) and (Fleckenstein et al., 2025).

 This is the conclusion of both the New York Fed's [Liberty Street paper](https://www.newyorkfed.org/research/staff_reports/sr1143) and [this working paper b](https://www.nber.org/system/files/working_papers/w28029/w28029.pdf)y the National Bureau of Economic Research.